notqmail/notqmail/INSTALL.mbox.md

 Some vendors, in a misguided attempt to solve the security problems of /var/spool/mail, have made all their mail software setgid mail.
-After you move the mailboxes, you can---and, for security, should---remove those setgid-mail bits.
+After you move the mailboxes, you can -- and, for security, should -- remove those setgid-mail bits.